-Key-in-ignition warning chime: Sounds when n the key : is left in th e ignition in the OFF/LOCK or ACC position and the driver 's door is opened.
+Key-in-ignition warning chime: Sounds when the key is left in the ignition in the OFF/LOCK or ACCESSORY position and the driver's door is opened.

 Headlamps on warning chime: Sounds when the headlamps or parking lamps are on, the ignition is off (the key is not in the ignition) and the driver's door is opened.